bvcms/bvcmsapi/source/SqlScripts/RegisterEmailNotEqualPersonalEmail.rst

 you can create a Sql script
 that, when run,
-will display a report of everyone who has registered online and use an email address that is different from the one on their personal record.
+will display a report of everyone who has registered online and used an email address that is different from the one on their personal record.

 Information Displayed